LucasAnP/GoMovies/README.md

 ### Getting Started

+>  You can download the [RELEASE VERSION (APK)](https://drive.google.com/file/d/1KBG8K4dDp2i0_YjjO7bXp3w8Og_OMntj/view?usp=drive_link) and use in your Android Device.

-> You must have installed npx to run expo projects.
+>  Or you can run the app, but must have installed npx to run expo projects.

 Clone the project repository